polarfire-soc/polarfire-soc-documentation/bare-metal-embedded-software/bare-metal-driver-user-guides/soft-ip-driver-user-guides/Core10GBaseKR-PHY/core10gbasekr-phy-driver-user-guide.md

 <div id="Functions$PHY10GKR_10gbasekr_sm$description" data-type="text">

-The PHY10GKR_10gbasekr_sm() executes the full 10GBASE-KR flow required to complete the auto-negotiation and link training.
+PHY10GKR_10gbasekr_sm() executes the full 10GBASE-KR flow required to complete the auto-negotiation and link training.

 The 10GBASE-KR status enumeration allows the user to debug the auto-negotiation and link training algorithms.